Job Demand & Salary for Electrical & Electronic (E&E) Engineers in Malaysia

 Lyngkaran, Engineering at Taylor’s University

-He said junior engineers could earn between RM2,500 and RM3,500 depending on their location and qualification.
+Junior engineers can earn between RM2,500 and RM3,500 depending on their location and qualification.
 High performers can expect promotions, a yearly pay raise of between 10% and 20%, and travel opportunities.

 Today, the E&E sector employs nearly a quarter of Malaysia’s 2.5 million-strong manufacturing workforce.